-2.6.7 CPU Fan Connector
+2.6.6 CPU Fan Connector

 The CPU must be kept cool by using a fan with heatsink.
-Connect the CPU fan to the 3-pin fan connector at location JI5 of the system board.
+Connect the CPU fan to the 3-pin fan connector at location J9 of the system board.
+The system is capable of monitoring the speed of the CPU fan.